ajsteinmetz/ajsteinmetz.github.io/_posts/2024-10-16-graviton-detector.md

 ## Compton scattering

-To demonstrate why the graviton is so difficult to measure, let's first look at the Compton scattering differential cross-section $d\sigma/d\Omega$, which involves the scattering of a photon $\gamma$ off an electron $e^{-}$.
+To demonstrate why the graviton is so difficult to measure, let's first look at the Compton scattering differential cross-section $d\sigma/d\Omega$.
+This involves the scattering of a photon $\gamma$ off an electron $e^{-}$ given by

 $$
 \gamma(\lambda) + e^{-}(p) \rightarrow \gamma(\lambda') + e^{-}(p'),
 $$

 where $\lambda$ is the photon's wavelength and $p$ is the electron's momentum.
 The final wavelength and momentum after scattering are denoted by primes.
-The likelihood of scattering is given by the Klein-Nishina formula:
+The likelihood of scattering is given by the Klein-Nishina formula

 $$
 \frac{d\sigma}{d\Omega} = \frac{\alpha^{2}\hbar^{2}}{2m_{e}^{2}c^{2}}\left(\frac{\lambda}{\lambda'}\right)^{2}\left(\frac{\lambda}{\lambda'}+\frac{\lambda'}{\lambda}-\sin^{2}\theta\right).